elfjes/gimme-that/docs/index.rst

 Main API
 ########
 .. automodule:: gimme
-   :members: add, attribute, context, dependency, get, later, pop_context,register, setup, that
+   :members: add, add_resolver, context, dependency, later, pop_context,register, setup, that

+.. function:: get(cls_or_str)

+   An alias for :func:`gimme.that`.
+Use this if you do not like the default *cute* names

+.. function:: attribute(cls_or_str)

+   An alias for :func:`gimme.later`.
+Use this if you do not like the default *cute* names

 gimme.repository
 ################